zgompert/spatpg/README.md

 # spatpg

-estimate population size and selection from genetic time-series data
+Estimate population size and selection from genetic time-series data

 Requires GSL and HDF5
 To compile try,